-- 1. Aggressive megatest.config and runconfig.config caching. - a.
-Cache the configs in \$MT\RUNPATH - b.
-Following invocations of -run, -rerun\ will calculate the new config but only overwrite the cached file IF changed - 2.
-If the cached file changes ALL existing tests go from COMPLETED → STALE, I'm not sure what to do about RUNNING tests - 3. !VARS in runconfigs are not exported to the environment.
-They are accessed via rget as if the ! was not there. - 4.
+- 1. Generate cache files of megatest.config and runconfig.config and use them consistently.
+No magic. - a.
+Cache the configs in \$MT_RUNPATH - b.
+Following invocations of -run, -rerun will calculate the new config but only overwrite the cached file IF changed - 2.
+If the cached file changes ALL existing tests go from COMPLETED → STALE, I'm not sure what to do about RUNNING tests - 3.
 Per test copy commands (example is incomplete).